catseye/ALPACA/doc/ALPACA.markdown

 -   ALPACA 1.1 explicitly states that it is valid for a class to be empty.
 -   ALPACA 1.1 defines what it means for a class to belong to itself, either directly or transitively.
 This was not defined in ALPACA 1.0.
--   ALPACA 1.1 introduces ALPACA Stylesheets 1.1.
+-   ALPACA 1.1 introduces ALPACA Stylesheets 1.0.

-ALPACA Stylesheets 1.1
+ALPACA Stylesheets 1.0
 ----------------------

 Informational: Early efforts at defining ALPACA 1.0 wished to include a more sophisticated mechanism for describing appearance of states, but this effort was abandoned under the argument of "separation of content and presentation".
-ALPACA Stylesheets are a rekindled attempt to define this mechanism.
+ALPACA Stylesheets 1.0 is a rekindled attempt to define this mechanism.

 An ALPACA stylesheet is a way of specifying how the playfields of an ALPACA cellular automaton should be represented.
 A single cellular automation may have multiple stylesheets that can be applied to it, and indeed a single stylesheet may apply to multiple cellular automata.

+Because there is currently no way to embed an ALPACA stylesheet in an ALPACA description, an ALPACA stylesheet, if any, must be supplied as a seperate input to whatever ALPACA-processing tools that may support it.

 An ALPACA stylesheet is based on a subset of the stylesheets supported by [SVG 1.1][].
 In particular,

 -   Each state in the cellular automaton maps to a CSS class.
--   `fill` is guaranteed to be supported.
+-   The `fill` property, with a colour, is guaranteed to be supported.
 -   `#rrggbb` format for colours is guaranteed to be supported.
 -   No other guarantees are, at present, given.
--   This does not prevent any implementation from using an extended definition of ALPACA Stylesheets 1.1 to apply representation to cellular automata.
+-   This does not prevent any implementation from using an extended definition of ALPACA Stylesheets 1.0 to apply representation to cellular automata.

 Example: